07 Oct Interview with Jennifer Koblinski

 Where did you grow up?
 Where did you go to school?

 I grew up in a small town called Fenton, Michigan.
 It’s about 20 minutes south of Flint, Michigan, which of course, everyone knows now, especially because of the water crisis.
-For my undergraduate degree, I went to the University of Michigan, the Flint campus.
-I then went to grad school and got my Ph.D. at Wayne State University in Detroit, Michigan.
-I did my postdoctorate at the National Institute of Dental and Craniofacial Research and the National Institutes of Health.
+I obtained my Bachelor’s of Science from the University of Michigan-Flint.
+I then went to graduate school and received my Ph.D. at Wayne State University in Detroit, Michigan working with Bonnie Sloane.
+I did my postdoctoral work with Hynda Kleinman at the National Institute of Dental and Craniofacial Research and the National Institutes of Health.

 What sparked your interest in Science?

 Since I was a kid I’ve always been interested in the way things work.
 My mom’s a nurse and my dad’s a carpenter so between the two of them I learned to love building things and learning the way things work.
 Around maybe third grade or fifth grade I won second prize in the science fair.
 Our microwave had broken and my dad helped me turn it into a dehydrator using solar energy.
 I guess I was always intrigued with how things worked in the body and my parents just encouraged it.